The Benefits of Studying (and Working) in Melbourne

 If you believe the stereotypes, Melbourne is exclusively populated by artists, musicians, writers and graphic designers.
 In reality, there is a diverse range of career options in the city, but it is definitely a hub for the arts in Australia and offers plenty of opportunities for out-of-the-box thinkers.

-“Melbourne is a vibrant city that provides lots of opportunities for an Arts student like me to get involved in theatre and creative work,” says Cheryl, who lives at Journal Student Living is studying a Bachelor of Fine Arts at the University of Melbourne.
+“Melbourne is a vibrant city that provides lots of opportunities for an Arts student like me to get involved in theatre and creative work,” says Cheryl, who is studying a Bachelor of Fine Arts at the University of Melbourne.
 Whether it’s a side hustle or the main game, your creative spirit will be nurtured in Melbourne.

 Get around with ease